techthehood/notes/servers/digitalOcean LEMP setup.md

 ```
 [static file hint - (longshot help)](https://stackoverflow.com/questions/13395742/can-not-get-css-file)
 **helped connect a piece of the puzzle in my mind**

-#### GOTCHA to get express to recognize the location path you have to add it
+#### GOTCHA: to get express to recognize the location path you have to add it
 [express app.use](http://expressjs.com/en/4x/api.html#app.use)
 in app.js:
 app.use method - app.use('/location_path',